NicoJuicy/LearnML/getting_started.md

 You need to know what algorithms are available for a given problem, how they work, and how to get the most out of them.
 However, this does not mean you need to hand-code the algorithms from scratch.

+Even if you are an experienced ML engineer, you should still know the performance of simpler models on your dataset/problem since they are easy to implement and test.

 In fact, there are many other concepts that are much more important when implmenting ML models:

 - How to define an ML problem?
 - How to select a dataset?
-- Data Preparation Techniques
-- Feature Engineering Techniques
+- How to perform data preparation?
-- How to design an ML solution?
+- How to perform feature engineering?
-- How to properly train an ML model?
+- How to select an ML algorithm?

-- How to choose a Performance/Error Metric?
+- How to choose a performance metric?
+- How to train an ML model?

-- How to display ML results?
+- How to present ML results?

-- How to deploy an ML solution?
+- How to design and deploy an ML solution?
 - How to debug ML models?

+[TODO: Additional topics below]

 - Parametric vs Nonparametric Algorithms
 - Supervised vs Unsupervised Algorithms